-22 Distributed memory and OpenMP aspects.
+23 Distributed memory and OpenMP aspects.

 Evolution of computers during the last years: Since the first computers in the 1950's, the highest power of the available computers has been multiplied by a factor 100 each decade, and this growing rate does not seem to slow yet.
-The most powerful computer now reaches more than 10^{15} flops, i.e. operations/second.
+The most powerful computer now reaches more than 1015 flops, i.e. operations/second.
 In the beginning of the 1980's vectorial architecture machines appeared, and the possibility of using multitasking shared memory architectures.
 METEO-FRANCE has used operationally such machines until 1998.
 During the mid-1990's distributed memory machines appeared (they have been used for operational applications at METEO-FRANCE since 1998); currently new generations of highly massively parallel machines are progressively used in foreign weather forecast centres.
-We now try to give a brief description of the "MPI" distributed memory architecture.